 My theatrical training as an actress and dancer has informed my photography, including thousands of shots of various rock bands onstage.
 I believe this training brings a theatrical aspect to my animal photography as well.
 My animal portraiture is truly working “from the inside out”, and creating a communion with each animal, because of my deep empathy and understanding of who they are as sentient beings.
 I believe my style has a slightly surreal beauty and drama that reminds me of my days in the theater and film.
 Now, of course, the stars are the animals – whatever shape, size, species, wild, farmed, or animal companion – I love working with them all and creating artistic images that you’ll cherish for years to come.

-You can view my other work, including event, headshot, and human portraiture, as well as my extensive work shooting musicians in concert such as Muse, Slipknot, Vampire Weekend, Pennywise, Xavier Rudd, Band of Skulls, The Temper Trap, Edward Sharpe and the Magnetic Zeroes, Dead Weather, Perry Farrell, She and Him, Jessie J, The Red Paintings and others; at such venues as Coachella Music Festival, Smokeout, Musexpo, The Fillmore, House of Blues, Hard Rock Café, The Viper Room, The Roxy, Key Club, Hotel Café, and Bar Sinister at: www.susanweingartner.com.
+You can view my other work, including wedding, headshot, and human portraiture, as well as my extensive work shooting musicians in concert such as Muse, Slipknot, Vampire Weekend, Pennywise, Xavier Rudd, The Red Paintings, Band of Skulls, The Temper Trap, Edward Sharpe and the Magnetic Zeroes, Dead Weather, Perry Farrell, She and Him, Jessie J and others; at such venues as Coachella Music Festival, Smokeout, Musexpo, The Fillmore, House of Blues, Hard Rock Café, The Viper Room, The Roxy, The Beatles Revolution Lounge, Key Club, Hotel Café, and Bar Sinister at: www.susanweingartner.com.